puppetlabs/puppetlabs-cd4pe/test/README.md

 **Introduction**

-This tooling configures object storage, can enable SSL, and creates a default user and workspace for freshly provisioned CD4PE VMs.
+This tooling configures object storage, can enable SSL, creates a default user and workspace, and can set up a VCS for a freshly provisioned CD4PE VMs.
 It also creates the root account and sets a trial license.

 Use of this script requires local installation of the 1Password `op` utility, here: https://support.1password.com/command-line-getting-started/, and full docs are here: https://support.1password.com/command-line/